Watershed Restoration

 Storm Drain Murals

-To draw attention to stormwater pollution and inspire our community become part of the solution, CoosWA teamed up with a suite of local artists, business owners, and environmental professionals to create storm drain murals in the downtown Coos Bay area.
-The murals help make the connection between what goes into the drains (which is often invisible) and the fish and wildlife that are impacted when stormwater enters the bay.
+To draw attention to stormwater pollution and inspire our community become part of the solution, CoosWA teamed up with a suite of local artists, business owners, and environmental professionals to create storm drain murals and stencils in Coos Bay and North Bend.
+This art helps make the connection between what goes into the drains (which is often invisible) and the fish and wildlife that are impacted when stormwater enters the bay.
 The take-away message is that we can all do our part to reduce stormwater pollution by doing simple things like checking our vehicles for leaks, cutting down on fertilizer and pesticide use, landscaping with native plants, and keeping litter and plastics out of storm drains.
-Click here for a map to the Downtown Coos Bay Mural Walk, or pick one up from the Coos Bay Visitor Center.
+Click here for a map to the Downtown Coos Bay Mural Walk, and click here for our new "BAY AWARE" handout!

 Ecological landscaping program